lmboucher/plume-drone-measurements/remote_station/RemSt_README.md

 # [Raspberry setting for three modules at a time (RFD 868x-EU module, Neo6mGPS, and tecnosense multisensor board)](https://github.com/lmboucher/plume-drone-measurements/blob/main/remote_station/GPS_multigas_comm_datalogger.py)

-This program is very much similar to the previous one.
+This program is similar to the previous one.
+Changes have been made to get in the end correctly one information per second and not one information every two seconds.

-The main difference is the way GPS information are read.
-The Neo6m GPS module exchanges NMEA message with the Raspberry.
-The pynmea library is used to read them after decoding.
-Also, here the time column corresponds to what is given by the GPS.
-It is not an inner time from a Python library as with the PMS module.
+1) The first part is not dedicated to the Plantower module but to the GPS module.
+It contains three functions.
+The first one returns the latitude, longitude, and altitude sent by the GPS.
+The second function returns only the time given by the GPS.
+The third function yields in an array on one side the GPS time and on the other side the GPS latitude, longitude, and altitude.
+We don't decode information in the same way than with the Plantower module, we use the Pynmea2 library.

+2) The second  part is still the same than previously.

+3) The third part is a little bit modified ; there is still a function opening the port but also a function yielding one line of measurements taken by the sensors on the multisensor board.

+4) This "whole" part is the same than before, however, now, in the function to get the modules data, print them, and log them, we just get what is yielded by the functions in parts 1) and 3).
+This permits to run the two acquisitions in parallel and not lose one second when running a process.